wechuli/c-sharp-playground/oop-principles/notes.md

 An interface can only declare methods and constants.
 A method signature is the combination of a method's name and a description of its parameters(type and order).
 A declaration is the combination of a method's return type and its signature.
 The return type only specifies what the method returns.

 A class / method implementation is the source code of a class/method.

+In an interface, methods are only declared; the implementation is coded in the class implementing the interface.
+The class that implements a certain interface must implement all methods in it.
+The only exception is when the class is abstract.
+Then it can implement none, some or all of the methods.
+All remaining methods have to be implemented in some of the inheriting classes.

+#### Abstraction and Interfaces

+The best way to achieve abstraction is by working through interfaces.
+A component works with interfaces which another implements.
+That way, a change in the second component will not affect the first one as long as the new component implements the old interface.
+The interface is also called a contract.
+Every component upholds a certain contract (the signature of certain methods).
+That way, two components upholding a contract can communicate with each other without knowing how their counterpart works.

+Some important interfaces from the Common Type System (CTS) are the list and collection interfaces: `System.Collections.Generic.IList<T>` and `System.Collections.Generic.ICollection<T>`.
+All of the standard .NET collection classes implement these interfaces and the various components pass different implementations (arrays, linked lists, hash tables, etc.) to one another using a common interface.
+Collections are an excellent example of an object-oriented library with classes and interfaces that actively use all core principles of OOP: abstraction, inheritance, encapsulation and polymorphism.

+##### When Should We Use Abstraction and Interfaces

+The answer to this question is: always when we want to achieve abstraction of data or actions, whose implementation can change later on.
+Code, which communicates with a other piece of code through interfaces is much more resilient to changes than code written using specific classes.
+Working through interfaces is common and a highly recommended practice.

+It is always a good idea to use interfaces when functionality is exposed to another component.
+In the interface, we include only the functionality (in the form of a declaration) that others need to see.

+Internally, a program/ component can use interfaces for defining roles.
+That way, an object can be used by different classes through different roles.

+### Encapsulation

+Encapsulation is one of the main concepts in OOP.
+It is also called "information hiding".
+An object has to provide its users only with the essential information for manipulation, without the internal details.

+The person writing the class has to decide what should be hidden and what not.
+When we program, we must define as **private** every method or field which other classes should not be able to access.